sbk-codes/uptime-checker/readme.md

 - Ruby (version 2.0 or higher)
 - Basic knowledge of terminal/command line
-- Heroku CLI (if monitoring Heroku apps)
+- Heroku or BLD CLI (if monitoring Heroku/BLD apps)

 ## Installation